 - Assemble the lunchbox cake.
 Spread buttercream on each layer and apply the first coat of frosting.
 After 15 minutes, add the final frosting, decorate and serve.

-- Our recipe is for a basic lunchbox cake, but feel free to be creative in presenting your frosting!
-You can chocolate, vanilla or other types of flavourings to it too.
+- Our recipe is for a basic lunchbox cake, but feel free to be creative in presenting your frosting.
+You can also add chocolate, strawberry, matcha, or other types of flavourings.

 Nutrition